kubearmor/KubeArmor/getting-started/FAQ.md

 apt update && apt install apparmor-utils -y
 ```

-You need to restart your master node in-order to make APPARMOR available as a kernel config security.
+You need to restart your CRI in-order to make APPARMOR available as a kernel config security.

 If not then we need to install AppArmor utils on the master node itself.